 - Hydroquinone – This is found in most skin-lightening treatments and many of the harsher acne treatments.

 Five common ingredients to avoid in a pregnancy skin care routine:

 - Hydroquinone – This is found in most skin-lightening treatments and many of the harsher acne treatments.
 Though results are not conclusive on humans, studies show that hydroquinone causes birth defects, low birth weight, and stillbirth in animals.
 What is certain is that hydroquinone absorbs into your system at a very high rate (unlike many topical creams that only act locally to the area that you apply them), and while it has not been definitively shown to cause adverse effects during pregnancy, it’s best to minimize your exposure to it until further studies can completely confirm its safety.

-2. Retin A/Retinoids/Retin/Retinol – Any form of retin (check the list of ingredients in your products) should be avoided, and it is often listed in different ways (retinol on your night cream, retin A in your serum, etc.).
+- Retin A/Retinoids/Retin/Retinol – Any form of retin (check the list of ingredients in your products) should be avoided.
+Be aware that retin is often listed in different ways (retinol on your night cream, retin A in your serum, etc.).
 Many of the best anti-aging skin care products have some form of retin, like my favorite night cream and serum.
 Total bummer, but a sacrifice that has to be made.

 More Pregnancy & Beauty Tips: